 - Top the muffin with a simple glaze once it’s cooled.

 - Dust the top with powdered sugar once it’s cooled.

 If you love muffins here are a few more recipes you may like

 - Lemon Pistachio Muffins

 - Warm Spice Pumpkin Muffins Recipe

 How we serve our easy Vanilla Muffins

-These muffins have a soft vanilla essence that has a slight sweetness but not as sweet as a cupcake.
+They have a soft vanilla essence that has a slight sweetness but is not as sweet as a cupcake.
 In our opinion that makes them perfect for breakfast or with a savory cup of soup.
 Here are a few more ideas.

 - Italian Goulash